clhain/sandbox-applab/repo-template/content/SANDBOX_README.md

 * run porter installation apply cluster/installation.yaml --force

 ## Verify the Cluster Installation
-[Connect to the cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) using the gcloud connection string from the gcloud portal.
+After the pipeline completes, [Connect to the cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) using the gcloud connection string from the gcloud portal.

-Follow the [Verification](https://clhain.github.io/sandbox/installation/quick-start/#verification) section of the sandbox documentation to ensure the deployment rolls out.
-You'll need to add the Gitlab Agent token (see the next section) before the gitlab-agent app will enter the Healthy state.
+The actual application install can take an additional 10-20 minutes, and you can follow along via the [Verification](https://clhain.github.io/sandbox/installation/quick-start/#verification) section of the sandbox documentation to ensure the deployment rolls out.
+Note: You'll need to add the Gitlab Agent token (see the next section) before the gitlab-agent app will enter the Healthy state.

 ## Authenticate The Cluster With GitLab